triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 creation and destruction APIs handle this and fortunately this is hidden by the higher-level SYCL framework.

-But if a SYCL program crashes before deallocating the OpenCL buffer and the user tries to allocate some other buffers at the same place on the FPGA board with another program, then the runtime refuses to load the program, with some error like:
+But if a SYCL program crashes before freeing the OpenCL buffer and the user tries to allocate some other buffers at the same place on the FPGA board with another program, then the runtime refuses to load the program, with some error like: